 Cool Glow™ Peach Nandina Shrubs for Sale Online

 The new Cool Glow™ Nandinas from First Editions are the perfect additions to the Nandina domestica family.
-Cool Glow™ Peach is especially lovely since it will certainly glow against a wintery backdrop with its soft orange foliage in fall and winter.
-With its dark green spring foliage and white flowers, this compact landscaping shrub will look stunning all year round.
+Cool Glow™ Peach is especially lovely since it will glow against a wintery backdrop with its soft orange foliage in fall and winter.
+This shrub looks stunning year-round with its dark green spring foliage and white flowers.

-Plant as a specimen plant in smaller garden designs, or as a foundation in mass planting projects for a splash of vibrant, bright orange in the cooler seasons.
-This is a deer resistant and drought tolerant shrub, making it a versatile choice for landscapers and gardeners alike.
+You can plant this shrub as a specimen plant in smaller garden designs; or as a foundation in mass planting projects for a splash of vibrant, bright orange in the cooler seasons.
+Cool Glow Nandina is a deer-resistant and drought-tolerant shrub, making it a versatile choice for landscapers and gardeners alike.

 |Mature Height:||3 to 4 Feet|

 |Mature width:||3 to 4 Feet|

 |Foliage:||Dark green lacy foliage turns orange in fall|

 |Pruning season:||Prune in late winter if at all|